Darragh Lenihan: Loan to Burton Albion

 On 24 November 2014, Lenihan's loan spell with Burton Albion was extended until 3 January 2015.
-Lenihan's loan spell with Burton Albion was extended twice for another month on 5 January 2015 and on 9 February 2015.
+His loan spell with Burton Albion was extended twice for another month on 5 January 2015 and on 9 February 2015.

 He scored his first goal for the club in a 1–1 draw with Portsmouth on 17 January 2015.
 After five months at Burton Albion, Lenihan was recalled by Blackburn on 4 March 2015.
+By the time he left the Brewers, Lenihan made seventeen appearances and scoring once in all competitions.
+Lenihan described his time at the Brewers, calling it "the best thing that he has done".
+Burton Albion's promotion to League One earned him a medal.